Old Republic Home Warranty Reviews: Is It Worth It in 2026?

 • Only available in 25 states + D.C.

-• 30-day workmanship guarantee (shorter than competitors)
+• 30-day workmanship guarantee (shorter than 60 to 90 days at rivals)

 Compare Home Warranty Options in Ohio